andrewmcodes/rubocop-linter-action/docs/configuration.md

 # Resource: https://rubocop.readthedocs.io/en/stable/configuration/#severity
 rubocop_fail_level: 'warning'

+# The scope of code that Rubocop should lint.
+Use this if you only want to lint changed files.
+If this is not set
+# or not equal to 'modified', Rubocop is run against the entire codebase.
+# Valid options: 'modified'
+# Default: nil
+rubocop_check_scope: 'modified'

 # Instead of installing gems from rubygems, we can run `bundle install` on your project,
 # you would need to do this if you are using something like 'rubocop-github' or if you don't
 # want to list out dependencies with the `versions` key.